 Pregnancy Complications

-The risk of certain complications for mom also rises with age.
+The risk of certain complications15 for mom also rises with age.
 Gestational diabetes (high blood sugar during pregnancy) is common due to reduced insulin sensitivity, as is high blood pressure and preeclampsia.
 Rates of c-sections are also higher for older mothers.

 Finally, it’s important to note that despite the increased risks, most pregnancies after 40 go smoothly and end in healthy babies.
 As with any pregnancy, the important thing is to work closely with your provider and take good care of yourself.